dhellmann/pymotw-3/source/collections/counter.rst

 ====================================
- Counter --- count hashable objects
+ Counter --- Count Hashable Objects
 ====================================

 A ``Counter`` is a container that keeps track of how many times